AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_utilities.md

 Drop this script into a prim and it will read through your AVpos notecard and give a warning in chat for any animations that are either missing or not used in the notecard.
 Also gives the option to delete any animations that are not used.

 ### MLP-converter script
 When placed inside a prim that contains an MLP setup, this script will read through all notecards in the prim that start with .MENUITEMS or .POSITIONS (the standard names for MLP notecards) and generate text in chat.
 The text can then be pasted into an AVpos notecard.
-Only MLP's POSE lines will be converted, so you must manually add your MENU & TOMENU lines by <a href="/avsitter2_avpos.html">editing the notecard</a>.
+Only MLP's POSE lines will be converted, so you must manually add your MENU & TOMENU lines by [editing the notecard](/avsitter2_avpos.html).
 Props and facial expressions are not converted by this script.

 {% include important.html content="When using the MLP-converter script you can enter a position vector in the prim description e.g. &lt;0,0,0.5&gt; and this will offset the converter's position results by that amount." %}